-Under IFRS, emission rights held under national and international emission-rights systems for the settlement of obligations are reported as intangible assets.
-Since emission rights are not depleted as part of the production process, they are reported as intangible assets not subject to amortisation.
+Under IFRS, emission rights held under national and international emission-rights systems for the settlement of obligations are reported as intang ble assets.
+Since emission rights are not depleted as part of the production process, they are reported as intang ble assets not subject to amortisation.
 Emission rights are capitalised at cost when issued for the respective reporting period as (partial) fulfilment of the notice of allocation from the national authorities responsible, or upon acquisition.